-- Working directly with children will read and understand their statutory responsibilities outlined in Part 1 and Annex B of the Department for Education's statutory safeguarding guidance Keeping Children Safe in Education 2023.
-Keeping children safe in education 2023 (publishing.service.gov.uk) (Staff who do not work directly with children will read either Part 1 or Annex A, as determined by the DSL and the leadership, dependent on their roles, responsibilities and contact with children) - Will provide a safe space for pupils who are LGBT + to speak out and share their concerns - Will be aware of our systems which support child protection/ safeguarding - Understand their professional responsibilities outlined in the staff code of conduct - Understand the role of the designated safeguarding lead (DSL) and Deputy DSL (DDSL) Read and understanding the school behaviour policy, online safety policy which includes the expectations, applicable roles, and responsibilities in relation to filtering and monitoring (as stated in the ICT and Acceptable User policy) - Understand the school's safeguarding responses to children who are absent during the school day/missing from education - Understand the early help process and the offer in the school - Understand that a child's experiences, such as abuse, neglect, trauma and adverse childhood experiences, can impact on their mental health, behaviour & education - Are clear about the process for making referrals to local authority Children's Social Care (CSC) - Understand if there are concerns about a child's welfare, they will firstly speak to the DSL or DDSLs to agree a course of action.
-In the absence of a DSL or DDSL being available, staff must not delay in directly contacting Children's social care or the police if they believe a is at immediate risk of significant harm - Know what to do if they identify a safeguarding issue, or a discloses to them that they are being abused or neglected - Recognise the link between mental health, school attendance and children 'absent from education' and the impact on learning, progress, and educational attainment - Know children can be at risk of harm inside and outside of their home, at school and online and should speak to the DSL if they have any concerns that children may be at risk of abuse or exploitation - Children who are (or who are perceived to be) lesbian, gay, bi, or trans (LGBT+) can be targeted by other children - Use school procedures for recording any cause for concerns and passing information on to DSLs in accordance with school's recording systems - Understand the signs and indicators of different types of abuse and neglect, as well as specific safeguarding issues as outlined in the policy - Speak to the DSL if they have a concern about a child's mental health

-Are aware and understand that children absent from education or/missing absconding/during the school day can also be a sign of a range of safeguarding concerns including sexual abuse, sexual exploitation/criminal exploitation.
+- ✓ Working directly with children will read and understand their statutory responsibilities outlined in Part 1 and Annex B of the Department for Education's statutory safeguarding guidance Keeping Children Safe in Education 2024.
+Keeping children safe in education 2024 (publishing.service.gov.uk) (Staff who do not work directly with children will read either Part 1 or Annex A, as determined by the DSL and the leadership, dependent on their roles, responsibilities and contact with children) - ✓ Will provide a safe space for pupils who are LGBT + to speak out and share their concerns. - ✓ Will be aware of our systems which support child protection/ safeguarding, - ✓ Understand their professional responsibilities outlined in the staff code of conduct. - ✓ Understand the role of the designated safeguarding lead (DSL) and Deputy DSL (DDSL)

+Read and understanding the school behaviour policy, online safety policy which includes the expectations, applicable roles, and responsibilities in relation to filtering and monitoring, (insert if you have a separate online safety policy) - Understand the school's safeguarding responses to children who absent during the school day/missing from education. - ✓ Understand the early help process and the offer in the school. - ✓ Understand that a child's experiences, such as abuse, neglect, exploitation trauma and adverse childhood experiences, can impact on their mental health, behaviour & education.

+- ✓ Are clear about the process for making referrals to local authority Sefton Children's Help and Advice Team (CHAT) (for other Local authorities) children's social care - ✓ Understand if there are concerns about a child's welfare, they will firstly speak to the DSL, DDSL or head teacher (in the absence of a DSL), to agree a course of action.
+In the absence of a DSL or head teacher being available, staff must not delay in directly contacting Sefton Children's Help and Advice Team (CHAT) or the police if they believe a is at immediate risk of significant harm. - ✓ Know what to do if they identify a safeguarding issue, or a discloses to them that they are being abused, neglected or exploited. - ✓ Recognise the link between mental health, school attendance and children 'absent from education' and the impact on learning, progress, and educational attainment. - ✓ Know children can be at risk of harm inside and outside of their home, at school and online and should speak to the DSL if they have any concerns that children may be at risk of abuse or exploitation. - Children who are (or who are perceived to be) lesbian, gay, bi, or trans (LGBT+) can be targeted by other children. - ✓ Use school procedures for recording any cause for concerns and passing information on to DSLs in accordance with school's recording systems. - ✓ Understand the signs and indicators of different types of abuse neglect and exploitation as well as specific safeguarding issues as outlined in the policy. - ✓ Speak to the DSL if they have a concern about a child's mental health. - ✓ Are aware and understand that children absent from education or/missing absconding/during the school day can also be a sign of a range of safeguarding concerns including sexual abuse, sexual exploitation/criminal exploitation.